Julie Mason: Professional life

 She has been noted for her impressions of notable figures such as Laura Bush, Michelle Obama, Elizabeth Warren and John Boehner.
 Readers of FishbowlDC in 2012 voted Mason "class clown" of the Washington press corps.

 One report said that Mason is known for her "bawdy personality and quick wit."
 Television commentator Bill O'Reilly in 2014 called her a "loon" because, according to him, she suggested that he and Glenn Beck may have damaged the Fox News "brand."

 In 2011, White House press secretary Jay Carney called one of Mason's stories "partisan, inflammatory and tendentious," and U.S. National Security Council spokesperson Tommy Vietor sent her an e-mail that included an animated picture of a crying mime, a "visual suggestion that she was whining," according to Washington Post columnist Paul Farhi.

 Personal life

 Mason grew up in Acton, Massachusetts, graduated from Lawrence Academy at Groton, Massachusetts, and attended American University in Washington, D.C.

-In May, 1996, she married David Messina of Houston in the Graceland Chapel in Las Vegas, Nevada, where a Presley impersonator walked her down the aisle and serenaded her afterward.
+In May 1996, she married David Messina of Houston in the Graceland Chapel in Las Vegas, Nevada, where a Presley impersonator walked her down the aisle and serenaded her afterward.

 In 2011, she lived in Washington, in the Dupont-Logan-U Street-Columbia Heights area.

-Mason and Alper Tunga Yakupoglu were married in October 2019 in the National Building Museum, Washington, D.C.

 Mason is a reader of Tarot cards.